 Having a large database of resumes from which to source may be the ideal, but it can be both a blessing and a curse.
 On the one hand, the larger your resume database, the more likely it is that your ideal candidate is in there, just waiting to be found.
-On the other hand, the more difficult it is to conduct the right searches that let you quickly narrow in on the candidates you really want.
-Below are some tips to help you improve your resume database search and find the right candidates even faster.
+On the other hand, the more difficult it is to conduct efficient searches.
+Here are some tips to help you improve your resume database search and find the right candidates even faster.

-Your recruiting database is a lot like your home: The more clutter you’ve accumulated, the less likely you are to find what you really need when you need it.
+Your recruiting database is a lot like your home: The more clutter you’ve accumulated, the less likely you are to find what you really need.
 Take some time to go through your resume database to update any old or outdated resumes and remove any duplicates.
-Establish a process for screening and categorizing resumes for everyone who uses your applicant tracking system or resume database to abide by.
+Establish and share a process for screening and categorizing resumes for everyone who uses your database.
 The more organized your resume database, the easier it will be to search and find relevant candidates.

 Quotation marks are useful when you’re searching for a specific phrase.
-If, for example, you’re looking for a social worker, using quotes around the phrase will ensure all search results contain the phrase “licensed social worker.”
-Otherwise, simply typing the phrase social worker (with no quotation marks) will give you results with the words licensed, social and worker within them, but not necessarily together.
+If, for example, you’re looking for a licensed social worker, using quotes around the phrase will ensure all search results contain the exact phrase you entered.
+Otherwise, simply typing the phrase licensed social worker (with no quotation marks) will give you all results with the words licensed, social and worker within them, but not necessarily together.

 AND ensures that all search terms appear in the results.
 For example, if you’re looking for nurses who also have management experience, typing in nurse AND manager will generate only results that include both the words nurse and manager in them.

 NOT helps you narrow your search to ensure certain words or phrases do not show up in search results.
-For example, searching architect NOT “software architect’” will give you results that contain the word architect, but leaving out any that use the phrase “software architects.”
-(Note, however, that Google doesn’t recognize the NOT command.)
+For example, searching architect NOT “software architect’” will give you results that contain the word architect, but leaving out any that use the phrase “software architect.”
+(Note, however, that Google doesn’t recognize the NOT command)

 Keep in mind that Boolean search operators are case sensitive, so for Boolean search operators to work, you must use all caps (e.g. OR instead of or).

-None of this is to say, however, that your Boolean search abilities will go to waste.
+None of this is to say, however, that your Boolean search abilities are ever wasted.
 When combined with Boolean search terms, semantic search technology helps you cast an even wider net to find all relevant candidates associated with your search terms.
-To get the most out of your external resume database, look for a partner that allows semantic search and Boolean search techniques to co-exist, such as CareerBuilder’s Resume Database.
+To get the most out of your external resume database, look for a partner that allows semantic search and Boolean search techniques to co-exist.